ibi-group/datatools-server/jmeter/README.md

 1. Fetch embedded stop_times from trips from a random pattern
 1. Check that all stop_times have proper trip_id
 1. Check that all stop_times in trips on pattern have same stop sequence as pattern
+1. Make a GraphQL request that contains a nested query of routes, patterns and stops
+1. Make sure that each route is present in the route within the list of patterns

 ## Reporting